brweber2/logic-redux/README.md

 ## Work that hasn't started yet
 * There is no support for lists.
 * There is no support for 'is'.
+* Introspection of a knowledge space.
+* Named knowledge spaces.

 ## Work that will likely not be supported
 * There is not short circuiting of rules that will never terminate.